 This book is good because it tells us what life was like back in our own state of Connecticut.
 Venture Smith was a very hard working man.
 I liked learning about his family.
 You also did a good job describing everything.
 You also did a great job putting the dates of when every event occurred.
 Colonial times were very tough.

-It tells about the history of our state and that helps us lean more about it.
-How I know this is because before me and my classroom read you book about Venture Smith most of us through slavery wasn’t happening in Connecticut.
+It tells about the history of our state and that helps us learn more about it.
+How I know this is because before me and my classroom read your book about Venture Smith most of us thought slavery wasn’t happening in Connecticut.

 I think it is a great book about Smith’s life.
 It was even better to know that this all happened in our own state.